MichaelCade/90DaysOfDevOps/Days/day85.md

 ### Relational

-If you are new to databases but you know of them my guess is that you have absolutely come across a relational database.
+If you are new to databases but you know of them I guess that you have come across a relational database.

 A relational database is a digital database based on the relational model of data, as proposed by E. F. Codd in 1970.
 A system used to maintain relational databases is a relational database management system.
-Many relational database systems have an option of using the SQL for querying and maintaining the database.
+Many relational database systems have the option of using SQL for querying and maintaining the database.

 _MySQL is an open-source relational database management system.
 Its name is a combination of "My", the name of co-founder Michael Widenius's daughter, and "SQL", the abbreviation for Structured Query Language._